Growing wheatgrass is one of the most common

 the first month (Farvardin) of the Iranian calendar.
 It usually

-on where it is observed.
-The moment the Sun crosses the celestial
+where it is observed.
+The moment the Sun crosses the celestial equator

-equator and equalizes night and day is calculated exactly every
+and equalizes night and day is calculated exactly every year, and

 The

-the first day of spring, around 21 March.
-In the 11th century
+first day of spring, around 21 March.
+In the 11th century CE the

-CE the Iranian calendar was reformed in order to fix the beginning
+Iranian calendar was reformed in order to fix the beginning of the

 the definition of Nowruz given by the Iranian scientist Tusi was